Richard-Sti/TaskmasterMPI/README.md

 # Python MPI Taskmaster

 A simple Python MPI taskmaster that efficiently delegates the evaluation of a function ``func(task)`` to multiple worker processes.
-The function ``func(task)`` should not take any additional arguments or return any values.
+The function should not take any additional arguments or return any values.
 Instead, it should write its output directly to disk.

 ## Overview
 The taskmaster is designed to work with MPI, where the zeroth rank process acts as the taskmaster, while higher rank processes serve as workers.
 The taskmaster sends tasks to available workers and ensures optimal utilization of resources.